aliamrod/Coding-Challenges/SQL/joins.md

 **Different Types of SQL JOINs**

 * (INNER) JOIN: Returns records that have matching values in both tables.
-* LEFT (OUTER) JOIN: Returns all records from the left table, adn the matched records from the right table.
+* LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table.
 * RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table.
 * FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table.